TikTok Completion Rate Calculator

 Educational Tips (20-40 seconds): 60-80% completion

-Value-packed tutorials maintain attention if information density is high and pacing is fast.
+Value-packed tutorials maintain attention if information density is high.

 Storytelling (45-90 seconds): 40-65% completion